haydendonald/Better-Port/README.md

 # Features
 * The port is monitored.
 If it disconnects it will emit the `close` event and when it is detected again it will automatically reconnect and emit the `open` event
 * Can auto reopen the port on error
-* The ability to set an expected time for a message to be heard, if this is missed the port will be closed and reopened if needed
+* If there is no data for a specific period of time it will assume the port disconnected

 # How to use
 This is just an extension of [Node Serial Port](https://github.com/serialport/node-serialport) so check out the [docs](https://serialport.io/docs/) for that project.